HsinHeng/TaiwanStockCrawler/README.md

 # Google News Crawler

-This application is used to fetch the RSS data of google news api, I will keep implement the new feature and performance in the future.
+This application is used to fetch RSS data from google news api, I will keep implement the new features and performance in the future.
 Let's Start.

-# module/google_news.py
-## Simple interface to fectch data from google news api
-    news = GoogleNews('台股')

-## Simple interface to store data
+## Simple interfaces
+### modules/google_news.py
     news = GoogleNews('台股')

     # print a list of raw data